netplexflix/Upcoming-Movies-TV-Shows-for-Kometa/README.md

 - **movies**: 2 #0 = Don't process, 1 = Download trailers with yt-dlp, 2 = Use placeholder video file
 - **tv**: 1 #0 = Don't process, 1 = Download trailers with yt-dlp, 2 = Use placeholder video file
+- **method_fallback**: When set to `true`: If trailer downloading fails, UMTK will automatically fallback to using the placeholder method.
 - **utc_offset:** Set your [UTC timezone](https://en.wikipedia.org/wiki/List_of_UTC_offsets) offset
   - Examples: LA: `-8`, New York: `-5`, Amsterdam: `+1`, Tokyo: `+9`
 - **debug:** Set to `true` to troubleshoot issues